skissane/pdos/s370/readme2.txt

 copy pdos00.ckd
 copy pdos.cnf
 copy readme2.txt to readme.txt
+copy zpdos.bat (for use with Cygwin hercules.exe) copy zpdos.rc (for use with zpdos.bat)
 manually inspect the pdos00.ckd to make sure zapcons.bat is accurate scratch.cckd was copied from a previous run of doit.bat